luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 Before we get started with integrating our app with posthog, let's have a peak at the current state of play.
 Our codebase is fairly simple, for demo purposes.
 We just have a homepage that loops over some posts and displays them in a list with a link to go to the blog post.
 For anyone unfamiliar with Next.js, we fetch our posts in this `getServerSideProps` function.
 All this does is fetch data at runtime on the server side before we render any html.
 We then pass that data (in this case our posts) to our HomePage component.
-Turn turn this page into something that's controlled by our client via a feature flag, it's super simple
+Let's turn this page into something that's controlled via a feature flag.
 -->

 ---